dday34/auloup/README.md

-# AWS ECS Mobile
+# Spyglass for Amazon ECS
-A mobile application that helps you monitor your services on AWS ECS.
+A mobile application that helps you monitor your services on Amazon Elastic Container Service.

 ## Installation